seqeralabs/staticreg/CONTRIBUTING.md

 - [GNU Make](https://www.gnu.org/software/make/): we use make to hide the details of running multiple commands to get builds done
 - Optional: [Docker](https://docs.docker.com/desktop/install/linux-install/): to build container images and for running the local development dependencies

-Start the local development environment with Docker Compose (includes Registry and PostgreSQL):
+Start the local development environment with Docker Compose (includes Registry and Prometheus):

 ```bash
 docker-compose up -d
 ```

 This starts:
-- PostgreSQL database on port 5432
 - OCI Registry on port 5000
+- Prometheus monitoring on port 9090

 Alternatively, start a standalone registry and push an image to it: